-The SYNC pin is used to synchronize the internal oscillator to an external signal.
+The LT1576-SYNC has the SHDN pin replaced with a SYNC pin, which is used to synchronize the internal oscillator to an external signal.
 The SYNC input must pass from a logic level low, through the maximum synchronization threshold with a duty cycle between 10% and 90%.
 The input can be driven directly from a logic level output.
 The synchronizing range is equal to initial operating frequency up to 400kHz.
-This means that minimum practical sync frequency is equal to the worst-case high self-oscillating frequency (250kHz), not the typical operating frequency of 200kHz.
+This means that minimum practical sync frequency is equal to the worst-case high selfoscillating frequency (250kHz), not the typical operating frequency of 200kHz.
 Caution should be used when synchronizing above 280kHz because at higher sync frequencies the amplitude of the internal slope compensation used to prevent subharmonic switching is reduced.
 This type of subharmonic switching only occurs at input voltages less than twice output voltage.
 Higher inductor values will tend to eliminate this problem.
 See Frequency Compensation section for a discussion of an entirely different cause of subharmonic switching before assuming that the cause is insufficient slope compensation.
 Application Note 19 has more details on the theory of slope compensation.

-At power-up, when V_C is being clamped by the FB pin (see Figure 2, Q2), the sync function is disabled.
+At power-up, when V{C} is being clamped by the FB pin (see Figure 2, Q2), the sync function is disabled.
 This allows the frequency foldback to operate in the shorted output condition.
 During normal operation, switching frequency is controlled by the internal oscillator until the FB pin reaches 0.7V, after which the SYNC pin becomes operational.
 If no synchronization is required, this pin should be connected to ground.